Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 In the schedule_interval parameter you can use Cron or a timedelta object, the difference between those is that Cron expression is stateless, whereas a timedelta is relative to the previous execution_date

 ### Idempotent and Deterministic
-Every Dag should be Idempotent and Deteministic
+Every Dag should be Idempotent and Deterministic

-- Idempotent: If you execute your dag multimple times, you should always get the same side effects
+- Idempotent: If you execute your dag multiple times, you should always get the same side effects
 - Deterministic: If you execute your dag with the same inputs you will get the same output

 ### Backfilling
 You can use the CLI (with the "airflow" command) or the UI to backfill your dags if necessary, indicating the start_date and end_date that you want to backfill.
 You can also clear the states of the dag runs in case you ran the dag before

-- max_active_run (DAG object parameter): Allows you to select how many dag runs can be executed concurrently  (usefull for backfilling)
+- max_active_run (DAG object parameter): Allows you to select how many dag runs can be executed concurrently  (useful for backfilling)

 ## Variables
-Variables are a key-value object that is stored in the metadeta database in airflow.
+Variables are a key-value object that is stored in the metadata database in airflow.
 Dags can access this variables using the function Variable.get(*key_of_variable*).
 Variables are useful when different dags interact with the same API endpoint or the same entry bucket.

 To create a variable you can use the UI, the REST API or the CLI.
 You can also hide variables from users using the "_secret" suffix

 ### Properly Fetch your Variables
-Do not fecth variables outside of tasks as each time you dag is parsed, you will create a connection in the metedata database, even if you dag is not running yet.
+Do not fetch variables outside of tasks as each time you dag is parsed, you will create a connection in the metadata database, even if you dag is not running yet.

 If you need to retrieve different variables for the same dags; to avoid connecting multiple times to the metadata database, you can create a variable with a json value.
 To fetch this type of variables you can use two methods: